Meet some of the extraordinary children and families that we support

 Talia was born with a number of serious medical conditions.
 She needs 24/7 care and Alexander’s Care Team gives her family the vital support they need to cope with every day life.

-Aaron describes himself as “smart and creative” and always striving “to achieve a positive attitude towards life”.
-At the age of two he was diagnosed with a rare muscular dystrophy, which causes him to have significant muscle weakness that is deteriorating over time.
+Aaron described himself as “smart and creative” and always striving “to achieve a positive attitude towards life”.
+At the age of two he was diagnosed with a rare muscular dystrophy, which causes him to have significant muscle weakness.

 Habibah is a wonderful young lady who always fills our hospice with delicious baking smells and laughter as her two favourite things to do during her visits to the hospice is baking and pranking our Alexander’s Nurses!

 Pippa has complex health needs including severe epilepsy and feeding difficulties.
 She needs round-the-clock care and Pippa’s mum, Danielle, talks about the vital support Alexander Devine gives her family to help them cope.

 Kia’s mum, Rachel, explains how invaluable Alexander Devine Children’s Hospice Service has been in caring for Kia and supporting the family.

 Shortly after Barnaby was born in January 2008, Barnaby’s parents were given the devastating news that the healthy baby they expected had a severe and rare brain disorder called Lissencephaly.
 This is his story.

 Riley and Stanley

 Shailza, the boys mother, shares some insight into life with her boys and the invaluable support she gets from Alexander Devine Children’s Hospice Service.

 Jessica’s parents were told by doctors that she might not live past her toddler years and so they devoted themselves to providing her with the highest quality of life and making sure Jessica had the chance to live her life to the full.